lu-llinc/coursera-ondemand-exports/README.md

-# [DEPRECEATED] Convert Coursera on-demand export data to a PostGreSQL database
+# [DEPRECATED] Convert Coursera on-demand export data to a PostGreSQL database

-** This program is no longer maintained because Coursera supplies a more convenient alternative with data exports **
+**This program is no longer maintained because Coursera supplies a more convenient alternative with data exports**

 * Written by: Jasper Ginn
 * Email: j.h.ginn[at]fgga.leidenuniv.nl